-If your loved one was injured or killed in a collision or back-up accident with a garbage truck, please contact the Santa Monica law office of Greene Broillet & Wheeler, LLP at (866) 634-4525 today for a free consultation.
+If your loved one was injured or killed in a collision or back-up accident with a garbage truck, please contact the El Segundo law office of Greene Broillet & Wheeler, LLP at (866) 634-4525 today for a free consultation.

 Common Waste Management Truck Crashes

 Blue recycling trucks, green compost trucks, and black garbage trucks are all large, unwieldy vehicles that are difficult to maneuver and have many blind spots.
 Because of this fact, garbage truck drivers need to use particularly good judgment and care when driving such huge vehicles.
 As with anycar accident, drivers who speed, use poor judgment, or fail to observe applicable traffic safety regulations may be held liable in the event of a crash.

 Some of the most common causes of garbage and waste management truck accidents:

 - Drivers failing to see other motorists and pedestrians in blind spots

 - Lack of training to drive garbage, composting, or recycling trucks

 - Debris falling off the back of a waste management vehicle